Survey reliability guidelines

 - To promote health equity and reduce health disparities at the neighborhood level, the Health Department established Neighborhood Health Action Centers (formerly District Public Health Offices) in the South Bronx, East and Central Harlem, and North and Central Brooklyn, neighborhoods with high rates of chronic disease and premature death.

-- The United Hospital Fund classifies New York City into 42 neighborhoods, comprised of contiguous ZIP codes, several of which were combined to create the 34 neighborhoods presented here.
-For more information visit: https://a816-healthpsi.nyc.gov/epiquery/CHS/uhf-zip-information.pdf.
+- The United Hospital Fund classifies New York City into 42 neighborhoods, comprised of contiguous ZIP codes.
+For some data presentation, these areas are combined into 34 neighborhoods.
+For more information visit:

 - Within EpiQuery, all age-adjusted estimates have been standardized to the Year 2000 U.S. Standard Population.
 Most health outcomes and behaviors are related to age.
 Epidemiologists use age adjustment to compare the attributes of two or more groups whose age distributions may be different.

 - Example: The prevalence of high blood pressure increases with age.
 The age distribution differs between men and women because women on average live longer than men.
 Therefore, if you compare non-age-adjusted prevalence estimates between men and women and observe a higher high blood pressure prevalence among women compared with men, this may be due to there being more older women than older men.
 Age-adjustment ensures that any differences in high blood pressure found are because there is a true difference between the sexes in high blood pressure.